TurBoss/blt/doc/parseargs.rst

 *parserName* **exists** *argName*
   Indicates if *argName* exists in the parser. *ArgName* is the name of the argument returned by the **add** operation.
-Returns "1" is *argName* exists, "0" otherwise.
+Returns "1" if *argName* exists, "0" otherwise.

 *parserName* **get** ?\ *argName*\ ?  ?\ *defaultValue*\ ?
   Returns the current value for *argName*.  *ArgName* is the name of the